 The easiest way to do this is to recommend products or services in your video and include your affiliate link.
-Each time your viewers purchase with, you will receive a small commission.
+Each time your viewers purchase, you will receive a small commission.

 Collection donations can be an excellent way for smaller channels to make money.
-William “Suede” DuFresne is an excellent example of how to use a Patreon to monetize a YouTube channel.
+William “Suede” DuFresne is an excellent example of using a Patreon to monetize a YouTube channel.
 Before accepting donations, his videos were only making $100 via AdSense ads.

 Remember when we asked you to put a “bookmark” in the earlier section concerning the fluctuating payment?
 This is where we return to that bookmark.
-Which leads us into our next section…
+This leads us into our next section…

 How YouTubers Can Increase Profit

-YouTubers can increase their profits in several ways.
+YouTubers can increase its profits in several ways.
 Some of the methods for doing so are intentional, while others are a product of repetition, trial, and error.
-Here are a few techniques a content creator may use to maximize their profit earned with every video they create.
+A few techniques a content creator may use to maximize their profit earned with every video they create.

-The target audience will increase opportunities to form YouTube partners and create affiliate programs when the company’s desiring YouTube advertising finds your niche that may relate to their business or product.
+The target audience will increase opportunities to form YouTube partners and create affiliate programs when the company’s desiring YouTube advertising finds your niche related to their business or product.
 When creating videos for a YouTube channel, it’s fruitful to stick to a specific topic because it will increase views and shares.

 For example, successful YouTube content creator Graham Stephens provides educational videos on personal finance matters.
-This enables him to target an audience of individuals who have an interest in expanding and developing their financial knowledge.
+This enables him to target an audience of individuals interested in expanding and developing their financial knowledge.

 But, why does this benefit a YouTuber?
 Consolidating to a niche helps drive traffic to a YouTuber’s channel, in turn increasing their views and perhaps their income sources.
-If a creator is striving to reach the benchmarks to monetize their channel, then this is a way in which they can accomplish this goal.
+If a creator is striving to reach the benchmarks to monetize their channel, this is how they can accomplish this goal.

 The other reason for reaching a target audience is to gain sponsorship opportunities.
 As discussed previously, when YouTuber Graham Stephans creates content, he is targeting a financial audience.
 Could you imagine any other companies that may want to reach a financial audience?
 To name a few, banks, lenders, and credit card companies come to mind.

-Finding a target audience through the creation of content is one of the savviest methods a YouTuber can increase their profit.
+Finding a target audience through content creation is one of the savviest methods a YouTuber can increase their profit.